Whether 4-byte structural patterns respect the Spin(8) triality symmetry.

 Takes each group of 4 consecutive values and projects them onto the 24 roots of D4 — the vectors ±eᵢ ± eⱼ in 4D space.
 D4 is the only Lie algebra with triality: an order-3 automorphism that cyclically permutes three fundamentally different representations of Spin(8).
 The geometry asks: does the data's root usage look the same after applying this triality rotation?
 If so, the data has a structural symmetry that only D4 can detect.

-What fraction of the 24 roots are actually used?
-Solar wind, speech, and PRNG outputs reach 0.50 (12 of 24 roots).
-Logistic period-4 uses just 1 root (0.04).
-High diversity means the data explores the full D4 geometry; low diversity means the dynamics are confined to a low-dimensional subspace of the root system.
+Fraction of the 24 roots actually used.
+High diversity means the data explores the full D4 geometry; low diversity means it's confined to a subspace.

 | Source | Domain | Value |